Discovering the Panasonic JR-200U

 - $C800–$CFFF: Memory-mapped I/O

-- $C80A: keyboard ACK, read after the keyboard port
+- $C80A: used for keyboard ACK, read after the keyboard port

 - $C812: timer C (beeper) control